Privacy choices

 Product rankings, bands, labels, suggestions, or role hints that are useful guidance but not external standards.

-• Palette bucket ranking, focus score, neutral merging, and Delta E diversity filtering are Hue Codex heuristics.
+• Palette seed ranking, focus score, neutral merging, Delta E diversity thresholds, weighted OKLab refinement, and source-derived role selection are Hue Codex heuristics.

 • Duotone recommendations and overlay-text guidance are product review hints.